judwhite/NsqSharp/README.md

 Applications initiated with [`BusService.Start`](https://github.com/judwhite/NsqSharp/blob/master/Examples/PingPong/Program.cs#L24) can be installed as a Windows Service using `sc create`.
 When in console mode the application will gracefully shutdown with `Ctrl+C`.
 When running as a Windows Service stopping the service or rebooting/shutting down the machine will do a graceful shutdown.

 NsqSharp has no external dependencies.
-StructureMap and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
+StructureMap, Autofac, and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
 Other containers and serializers can be used by implementing [`IObjectBuilder`](https://github.com/judwhite/NsqSharp/blob/master/NsqSharp/Bus/Configuration/IObjectBuilder.cs) and [`IMessageSerializer`](https://github.com/judwhite/NsqSharp/blob/master/NsqSharp/Bus/Configuration/IMessageSerializer.cs) wrappers in your code.

 ## NsqSharp Project Goals
-- Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.
+- Structurally similar to the official [go-nsq](https://github.com/nsqio/go-nsq) client.
 - Up to date with the latest stable release of go-nsq.
 - Provide similar behavior and semantics as the official package.
 - Unobtrusive.
 No external dependencies.
 Publishing message contracts does not require a reference to NsqSharp.